 - Childhood's End Gallery, Olympia, WA

-- I am a vendor at The Olympia Farmers Market, but due to Covid-19 limited spots are available for vendors, so please follow me on Facebook or Instagram to find out when I'm going to be at the Market.
-I update my website regularly so it's best to purchase from my online store at this time.
+- I am a vendor at The Olympia Farmers Market, but attend randomly so please follow me on Facebook or Instagram to find out when I'm going to be at the Market.
+I update my website regularly so that's always a good way to purchase my work.

 How do you price your work?

 Lots of factors are involved in pricing.
 Labor and the price of silver affect the prices of my jewelry and I feel that I need to be remunerated a fair wage for my art jewelry and it takes time to create jewelry that someone wants to wear.
 The price of silver fluctuates with the stock exchange and this is based on current market trends.
 I also use quite a few items that I consider to be consumables as I make jewelry such as sand paper or drill bits and expensive tools need to be purchased or replaced.

 I also do my own photography, website updates and social media.
 I don't factor these in to the prices of each item of jewelry, although I probably should.